2. Basic Usage¶

 -d DEVICEPick the first OpenCL device whose name contains the given string.
 The special string

 kis an integer, can be used to pick the k-th device, numbered from zero.
+If used in conjunction with

 --load-opencl FILEInstead of using the embedded OpenCL program, load it from the indicated file.
 This is extremely unlikely to result in succesful execution unless this file is the result of a previous call to